rambo/4x4-RBG-LED-Board--I2C-/README.md

 16 Osram MultiLEDs Controlled via I2C using 3 PCA9635PW drivers.

-5-bit board address set via DIP-switch.
+5-bit board address set via DIP-switch, 31 boards in a chain (or 27 if you want to avoid two address-spaces that are "reserved", check the i2c_addresses_test.php for details)

 4-layer board so you need proper Eagle license to view, sorry...